Manufacturers of high tech products often face restrictions and

 landscape isn’t especially open to the constant movement of goods and

-Adhering to customs and trade compliance regulations is crucial for
+Adhering to customs and international trade compliance regulations is

-high tech manufacturers, as there are some very real consequences
+crucial for high tech manufacturers.
+There are some very real

-attached to these seemingly innocuous laws.
-Monetary fines, penalties
+consequences attached to these seemingly innocuous laws.
+Monetary

-and shipping issues (read: delays) are a very real possibility, and
+fines, penalties and shipping issues (read: delays) are a very real

-tech manufacturers can address many of these issues with better record
+High tech manufacturers can address many of these issues with better

-keeping and documentation, which is one of the biggest pitfalls of the
+record keeping and documentation.
+This is one of the biggest pitfalls

-compliance is a great way to take proactive steps towards optimizing
+effective trade compliance program is a great way to take proactive

 Below, we’ll explore three of the top trade compliance issues for